New Blog Post! Prompt Engineering Level 4 - Conversational Prompting

 Our ongoing research and explorations in Cognitive AI Architecture.

-Exploring the profound connections between Douglas Hofstadter's Strange Loops and modern cognitive frameworks for AI attention manipulation.
+Exploring the profound connections between Douglas Hofstadter's Strange Loops and modern cognitive frameworks for AI and Human attention mutability.

 March 7, 2025